zhijian-yang/GeneSGAN/README.md

 # Gene-SGAN
 Gene-SGAN is a multi-view semi-supervised clustering method for disentangling disease heterogeneity.
-By jointly considering brain phenotypic and genetic data, Gene-SGAN identify disease subtypes with associated phenotypic and genetic signatures.
-Using healthy control (HC) populations as a referece distribution, the model effectively cluster participants based disease-related phenotypic variations with genetic associations, thus avoiding confounders from disease-unrelated factors.
+By jointly considering brain phenotypic and genetic data, Gene-SGAN identifies disease subtypes with associated phenotypic and genetic signatures.
+Using healthy control (HC) populations as a reference distribution, the model effectively clusters participants based on disease-related phenotypic variations with genetic associations, thus avoiding confounders from disease-unrelated factors.

 ![image info](./datasets/Gene-SGAN.png)